light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 </details>

-Btw this extension is more about fun, and adding topaz in webui just because it's possibe.
+Just in case, this extension is more about fun, and adding topaz in webui just because it's possibe.
 If you want to get models with similar quality, you can use [4x-Nomos8kHAT-L-otf](https://openmodeldb.info/models/4x-Nomos8kHAT-L-otf) and [4x-FaceUpDAT](https://openmodeldb.info/models/4x-FaceUpDAT), place them into `models/DAT` directory, or even you can try [StableSR](https://github.com/pkuliyi2015/sd-webui-stablesr)

 Btw in some cases Topaz shows the best quality:
 ![](/images/comparation.jpg)